kishore33x/Ecommerce-Follow-Along/README.md

 Key Updates: JWT-Based Authentication: Users receive a signed token upon login or signup.
 Protected Routes: Implemented middleware to restrict access to authorized users only.
 Password Hashing: Used bcrypt.js to securely hash passwords before storing them.
 User Login & Logout: Developed API endpoints for user login and logout functionality.
 Persistent Authentication: Implemented token storage for maintaining user sessions.

 With this milestone, we have laid the foundation for secure user access and protected API endpoints, ensuring a robust authentication system.

+Milestone 7 (Backend - User Login Authentication) Implemented user login functionality with secure password validation using bcrypt.

+Key Updates:

+Created a login API endpoint to authenticate users.
+Retrieved user data from the database based on email/username.
+Used bcrypt to compare entered passwords with stored hashed passwords.
+Implemented error handling for invalid credentials.
+With this milestone, users can securely log in to the application, ensuring safe authentication.